simulogics/airlinesim-docs/content/docs/about/payment/index.md

 AirlineSim utilizes a pay-to-play payment system that requires the purchase of credits in order to access the game.
 By avoiding in-game purchases, this payment model serves to enhance fairness and game immersion.

 This article covers everything you need to know about credits, credit consumption, prices, payment methods and the game's premium features.
-If you are running into problems during the payment process, please refer to our Payment FAQ.
+If you have any questions regarding the payment process, please refer to our [Payment FAQ]({{< relref "docs/faqs/payments.md" >}}).

 ## Credits